carlosperate/ArduinoCore-Template/README.md

 - `custom-tools`: This folder and its contents are **not necessary** for the Arduino Core.
 They contain a hello world program, compiled to a wide range of platforms to show how to integrate custom tools the your Arduino core.
+  The custom tools for your core could be a new compiler, programmer or build tool.

 ## Files